Bill O’Reilly: Read Shocking Details Of Sex Harassment Case Settled For Reported $9 Million

 Fox News and the network’s popular and long-running on-air personality Bill O’Reilly paid out approximately $13 million to settle multiple sexual harassment cases against O’Reilly, according to a New York Times report published over the weekend.
-In the aftermath of that report, shocking details of one of the cases emerged online, from publicly available court documents — including details that were tape recorded by the plaintiff in the case.
+In the aftermath of that report, shocking details of one of the cases emerged online from publicly available court documents, including details that were tape recorded by the plaintiff in the case.

-Read those graphic details below, to get a clearer picture of the allegations that O’Reilly, 67, has paid millions to put to rest.
-But readers should be warned, the details are explicit and may be offensive to some.
+Read those graphic details below to get a clearer picture of the allegations that O’Reilly, 67, has paid millions to put to rest.
+But readers should be warned: the details are explicit and may be offensive to some.

 O’Reilly issued a statement responding to the Times article, which names five women who reportedly received legal cash settlements from O’Reilly or Fox News, his employer since O’Reilly’s nightly political talk show The O’Reilly Factor went on the air in 1996.